-When it launches on February 7, 2022, the Training Provider Registry will help commercial driver’s license (CDL) applicants connect with training providers to complete the required entry-level driver training.
-Training providers registered in the Training Provider Registry will self-certify that they meet the requirements established in the Entry-Level Driver Training regulations.
+The Training Provider Registry helps commercial driver’s license (CDL) applicants connect with training providers to complete the required entry-level driver training.
+Training providers registered in the Training Provider Registry self-certify that they meet the requirements established in the Entry-Level Driver Training regulations.

 How will the Training Provider Registry work?

 Hover over the circles below to learn more.

 Training providers must register and self-certify that they meet all FMCSA requirements that apply to:

 - Vehicles and equipment

 - Training instructors

 During registration, training providers may select whether or not to list their contact information in the Training Provider Registry.

 CDL applicants will access the Training Provider Registry to begin their search for a training provider.
 Only training providers listed on the Training Provider Registry can certify that a driver has successfully completed the required entry-level driver training.